 Industry Employment Projections Methodology

-Industry Employment Projections estimate changes within an industry over time.
-The projections are based on the State or local area's past industry employment trends and are refined by a review of current economic developments that affect employment within each industry.
-Base year data, the date for the beginning year of the projection period, are a "snap-shot" of employment at a point in time.
-Preliminary employment projections are produced using various economic models.
-The methods and economic models are provided to all state Labor Market Information programs to insure consistent methodology and outcomes across the nation.
-Using these methods, analysts review preliminary industry employment projection numbers and make adjustments based on local area and State economic developments that may occur during the projection period.
+Industry employment projections ("projections") estimate changes within an industry over time.
+The projections are based on the state or local area's past industry employment trends and are refined by a review of current economic developments that affect employment within each industry.
+Base-year data, the date for the beginning year of the projection period, are a "snap-shot" of employment at a point in time.
+Projections are produced using methods and tools provided by the Projections Managing Partnership (PMP).
+The PMP is a national consortium of state labor market information offices funded by the U.S. Employment & Training Administration that maintains the national infrastructure for the production of projections to insure consistent outcomes across the nation.

-The State and sub-state area Long-Term projections are for a 10-year period.
-The projections are revised every two years to maintain currency and incorporate economic changes that occur in the State and local areas.
-Statewide Short-Term projections are for a two-year period and are revised annually.
+The state and local area long-term industry employment projections are for a 10-year period and are revised every two years.
+Statewide short-term industry employment projections are for a two-year period and are revised annually.

 - Using Industry Employment Projections Data

 - Economic Assumptions